How to Add Authentication to a SvelteKit SPA

 }

 } About the 20-second cache: This is NOT the same as your session expiry time.
-This is purely a performance optimization to avoid hammering the
+This is purely a performance optimization to avoid hammering the /users/me endpoint.
+Your actual session might last 30-60 minutes on the backend.
+Backend still validates the session on every call.

 Step 4: Protect Routes with a Layout